Disciplinary Rules & Procedures

 In addition to the disciplinary actions of other Regulatory Bodies or courts of law, as outlined in Section 3, violation of the FTI Rules by a CeFT® professional or candidate, individually or in concert with others, including, but in no way limited to, acts or omissions that constitute the following violations, shall constitute grounds for discipline and/or investigation, whether or not the act or omission occurred in the course of a client relationship:

-(a) Violation of any of the principles set forth in the Code of Ethics;
+(a) Violation of any of the principles outlined in the Code of Ethics;

-(b) Failure to maintain, in good standing, a required prior designation, as set forth in Section 2, or to remain in good standing with any Regulatory Body.
+(b) Failure to maintain, in good standing, a required prior designation, as outlined in Section 2, or to remain in good standing with any Regulatory Body.

 (e) Violation of these Disciplinary Rules, the FTI Rules, or any order of discipline by FTI, the CDC, or any Regulatory Body;